scisley/scisley.github.io/_posts/articles/2016-07-16-augmented-reality-research.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/aHQqCL27b4U" frameborder="0" allowfullscreen></iframe>

 I think the results are pretty good.
-You can see in the video that it correctly identifies most cereal boxes, and that the tracking acceptable in most cases.
+You can see in the video that it correctly identifies most cereal boxes, and that the tracking is acceptable in most cases.
 The video may look a bit grainy, but it is a video capture of a Nexus 6 smartphone, so it actually looked quite sharp when viewed on that small screen, and there was no noticable delay in the video.

 Once I had the app finished, I designed and oversaw a randomized controlled trial at a nearby grocery store (not a specialty foods store, but a large national chain grocery store).
 We had people buy bottled water and cereal, and randomly assigned to use the app for only one of the purchases.
 That way we had a control group that bought a product without the app to compare the with-app results to.
 The results we got were interesting.
 I work at NREL, so we made sure that everybody saw carbon footprint information in addition to the product attributes they said they cared about during the intro survey.
 For the bottled water, those with the app ended up buying products with an average carbon footprint a full 25% less than those without the app!
 This is a pretty huge change in this type of research.